-Mossadegh's position attracts growing popular support, and the National Front wins many new seats in elections held during the year.
+Mossadegh's position on the oil industry attracts growing popular support, and the National Front wins many new seats in elections held during the year.

 1951 - In February the AIOC finally agrees on a 50-50 split in profits, but with nationalist sentiment on the rise it is now too late.
 On 8 March the Majlis votes to nationalise the oil industry.

-In April, Mossadegh is named prime minister.
+Mossadegh is named prime minister in April.
 His first act after selecting his Cabinet is to enforce the Oil Nationalisation Bill.
 Soon after, Iran takes control of the AIOC's refinery at Abadan, which at the time is the largest in the world, supplying 43% of Europe's petroleum requirements.

 Britain responds to the nationalisation by placing a worldwide embargo on the purchase of Iranian oil and pressuring its allies to do the same.
 In September, Britain freezes Iran's sterling assets and bans export of goods to Iran.

 The US administration supports Britain.
 It refuses to lend Iran funds until the dispute is resolved and works to ensure the oil embargo is enforced.

 Britain also takes its case against Iran to United Nations (UN) Security Council in New York and the International Court of Justice at The Hague in the Netherlands.
 Mossadegh defends Iran's action in both forums.
 Ultimately, Britain's legal challenge fails when the Court of Justice upholds Iran's argument that the oil dispute is outside its jurisdiction and cannot be heard.